share

 3

-Serve with some jasmine rice and fish sauce on the side or if you like some heat like I do add some chopped fresh chillies too.
+It’s now ready to serve with some jasmine rice.
+You can also serve with some fish sauce on the side or if you like some heat like I do add some chopped fresh chillies too.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.